Journal

 Trigger scenario

-Key function misses targets for two quarters.
+A key function misses targets for two quarters.
 Morale falls.
-Founder is unsure whether to coach longer.
+The founder is unsure whether to coach longer or make a change.

-Alternative that loses: indefinite coaching extension, because delivery confidence continues to drop.
+Alternative that loses: indefinite coaching extension, because delivery confidence continues to erode.

 • Are role standards explicit?